leonhartX/gas-github/README.md

 # **NOTICE**
 This extension is a hack of the GAS IDE's internal RPC, so there's no guarantee of anything.
 This extension can break at **ANYTIME** if Google changes their api.
+> after 5.0.0, this is using Google Apps Scrips API now so it should be more stable

 # 1.Install
 Install this extension from [chrome web store](https://chrome.google.com/webstore/detail/lfjcgcmkmjjlieihflfhjopckgpelofo).